mwgribben/abc-of-chairmanship/at_a_glance.markdown

     ### F. Closing Debate

-29. Chairman may ask: ‘Are you ready to vote?’
+29. Chair may ask: ‘Are you ready to vote?’
 30. Motion: ‘That the question be now put’, may be moved at any time
 31. When moved on an amendment, applies to it only
 32. Put without discussion